-To prevent bodily injury or death from the unexpected start-up or fall of a raised machine, always stop the engine, remove the key, and engage the safety props before going under the header for any reason.
+To avoid bodily injury or death from the unexpected start-up or fall of raised machine, always stop the engine, remove the key, and engage the safety props before going under the header for any reason.

-- 1. Raise the header fully. - 2.
-Engage the header's safety props. - 3.
-Shut down the engine, and remove the key from the ignition. - 4.
+- 1. Raise the header to full height, engage the safety props, shut off the engine, and remove the key. - 2.
 Raise the stabilizer wheels or slow speed transport wheels fully (if installed).
 For instructions, refer to the following: - Adjusting Stabilizer/Slow Speed Transport Wheels, page 58 - Adjusting Stabilizer Wheels, page 60